hphelion/documentation/devplatform/stackato/admin/best-practices/logging-examples.html.md

 As long as that nc command runs, this will funnel logs from all drains, targeting it into the file log-output.txt

-Enable system logging by executing **one** of the the following kato commands:
+Enable system logging by executing **one** of the following kato commands:

     kato log drain add drain-name udp://server-address:port#
 	kato log drain add drain-name tcp://server-address:port#